-It is expected that all trainees will gain experience on acute unselected medical take.
-The trainee will participate in the on-call rota for all posts where this is required.
-Specialty call be required for some approved training posts although it is expected that the trainee will see general medicine patients on call for the majority of the time during the two-year training programme.
-In total a minimum of 18 months on call, as per local hospital on call rota arrangements, to include a minimum of 12 months unselected G(I)M/cardiology must be completed to meet training requirements.
-A three month post in the emergency department may be counted towards this 18 months.
+Participating in acute unselected medical 'on-call', including on-call overnight, is a BST curriculum requirement .The Trainee will participate in the on-call rota for all posts where this is required.
+Specialty call be required for some approved training posts although it is expected that the Trainee will see general medicine patients on call for the majority of the time during the two-year training programme.
+In total a minimum of 18 months on call, to include a minimum of 12 months unselected G(I)M/cardiology, must be completed to meet training requirements.
+A 3-month post in the emergency department may be counted towards this 18 months.

-During the two year programme it is expected that a trainee will encounter common presentations including, among others,
+During the two-year programme, it is expected that a Trainee will encounter common presentations including, among others,

-- o Shortness of breath
+- Shortness of breath

 - Cough

-- o Chest Pain
+- Chest pain

 - Palpitations

-- Blackout/ Collapse/ Dizziness
+- Blackout/ collapse/ dizziness

-- o Fever
+- Fever

-- Abdominal Pain
+- Abdominal pain

-- Hepatitis or Jaundice
+- Hepatitis or jaundice

-- Gastrointestinal Bleeding
+- Gastrointestinal bleeding

-- Nausea and Vomiting
+- Nausea and vomiting

-- o Diarrhoea
+- Diarrhoea

-- o Haemoptysis
+- Haemoptysis

-- Rash

-- Hyper and Hypoglycaemia
+- Hyper and hypoglycaemia

-- o Headache
+- Headache

 - Seizure

-- Weakness and Paralysis
+- Weakness and paralysis

-- Limb Pain and/or Swelling
+- Limb pain and/or swelling

-- Acute Back Pain
+- Acute back pain

-- Falls and Decreased mobility
+- Falls and decreased mobility

-- o Acute illness in the frail older patient
+- Acute illness in the frail older patient

-- o Delirium/Acute confusion
+- Delirium/acute confusion

-- o Poisoning and Drug Overdose
+- Poisoning and rug overdose

-- Acute Psychological illness
+- Acute psychological illness

 - Alcohol and substance dependence or withdrawal